mrismanaziz/Reforestation/README.md

-## What is the hardest part about sky diving?
-The ground.
+## Have you heard of the band 1023MB?
+They haven't got a gig yet.